 Wear Your Hair Up

-Finger-to-hair contact conjures up oils, so pulling your hair back is especially important because it cancels the possibility of being able to run your fingers through it.
+Finger-to-hair contact conjures up oils, so pulling your hair back is especially important because it eliminates the possibility of being able to run your fingers through it.

 Rinse With Apple Cider Vinegar

 On day four or so, we'll let you cheat a bit and do an apple cider vinegar rinse in warm (not hot) water—hot water may be too drying.
 Many people believe that raw, organic apple cider vinegar, like Bragg Apple Cider Vinegar, is acidic enough to restore the pH balance of your hair and rid the scalp of buildup, yet mild enough that it doesn't strip your strands of essential nutrients.
 And, according to Thompson, it's also gentle enough to use on color-treated hair.
 While in the shower, pour a bit of an apple cider vinegar mixture into your hair, work it through your roots, and rinse it out.
 Not only will it remove the oily buildup, but it will also leave your hair unbelievably soft and shiny.
 Win-win.
-For the ACV mixture, you'll want to mix about 2 to 3 tablespoons of apple cider vinegar into a bottle of water to help balance the acidity.
+For the ACV mixture, you'll want to mix about two to three tablespoons of apple cider vinegar into a bottle of water to help balance the acidity.